-22 Proven Ways to Get Followers on Instagram
+22 Proven Ways to Get Instagram Followers

 You can also link to your brand’s Instagram account from your email signature.

-You can also use a plugin to feed your latest Instagram posts directly to your website.
+And use a plugin to feed your latest Instagram posts directly to your website.

 This can be a great way to promote your new account to people who regularly visit your site, building your following of clients.

-9. Cross-post Your Instagram Content to Facebook & Twitter
+9. Cross-Post Your Instagram Content to Facebook & Twitter

 Cross-posting Instagram content to Facebook and Twitter can drive users back to your Instagram profile.

-Users that didn’t know you’re on Instagram and following you on other platforms will then discover that you’re on Instagram, too, since the post will note it was shared from Instagram.
+Users who didn’t know you’re on Instagram and following you on other platforms will then discover that you’re on Instagram, too, since the post will note it was shared from Instagram.

 You can adjust your settings for every post to cross-post automatically, or you can do it manually for select posts.